20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ##### Affine parameterisation

 This is the most common parameterisation for a geodesic, and the one we will be using.
-Luckily, because the parameter for a geodesic has no particularly useful interpretation, we simply set $\lambda = t$ at the moment of construction
+Luckily, because the parameter for a lightlike geodesic has no particularly useful interpretation[^reparameterisation], we simply set $\lambda = t$ at the moment of construction

+[^reparameterisation]: Note, this doesn't mean you can *completely* freely reparameterise a lightlike geodesic.
+The equations for redshift rely on the geodesic at the start and end coordinates having the same parameterisation

 In minkowski, because spacetime is trivially flat, this parameterisation will always hold.
 In curved spacetime, this relation will only hold at the moment of construction, and then will diverge.
 This is because we use [different geodesic equations](https://en.wikipedia.org/wiki/Geodesics_in_general_relativity#Equivalent_mathematical_expression_using_coordinate_time_as_parameter) depending on the parameterisation we pick